 - The level of HEAT will be controlled by how you handle the fresh chile peppers.Three HEAT Options:*Low/Medium Heat (remove the seeds and the rib (Rib= the white part the seeds are connected to) Medium+ (only remove the seeds)HOT ( Only remove the stem from the chili pepper)

 - Using a food processor works best.Start by cutting the peppers to your liking.
 Use the HEAT instruction chart above to control the heat level.
 Be sure to read the section In-Article above covering, How To Shop For Peppers – Controlling The Heat Level

 - Keep half of the poblano, 1/2 onion, 1/2 jalapeno, 1/2 bell pepper, 1/2 anaheim pepper to the side after cutting.
 We will be dicing these up to add texture to the chili later.

-- First, add onion and garlic to food processor.
+- First, add onion and garlic to the food processor.
 Keep the food processor on while you add all the peppers.

 - Add the Habanero, Thai Chiles, ( I cut each in half and add the bottom half to the base and discard the top/stem half)

-- Add to the Base, 1 jalapeno, 2 serranos, 2 fresno chiles, half of one poblano pepper, half of the red bell pepper, half of the anaheim pepper,
+- Add to the Base, 1 jalapeno, 2 serranos, 2 Fresno chiles, half of one poblano pepper, half of the red bell pepper, half of the anaheim pepper,